 - Use room temperature ingredients, and warm the milk to a slightly higher, lukewarm temperature (110°F/45°C) so that the yeast is activated.

 - Both AP flour and bread flour work in this recipe.
 Bread flour creates sturdier rolls that bake higher.
+If you’re using all-purpose flour, you may need to increase the liquid slightly, since it doesn’t absorb liquid as well.

 - These rolls can be baked in one 9×13-inch pan or in two 9×9-inch pans.
 Note that baking in a metal pan will cause the rolls to brown more quickly.